 The Maryland Assessment, Accessibility, & Accommodations Policy Manual is available online at: https://support.mdassessments.com/.
-Schools/LSSs must refer to the Maryland Assessment, Accessibility, & Accommodations Policy Manual for full information about identifying and administering accessibility features and accommodations.
+Schools/LEAs must refer to this manual for full information about identifying and administering accessibility features and accommodations.

 6.1 Test Administration of Accessibility Features and Accommodations